sarazafe/mobile-flashcards/README.md

 * Install the dependencies: `yarn`
 * Launch the project: `yarn start`
     * For an easy way to test the code, it can be possible to launch with _expo_ as folows: `expo start`

+## Tested platforms

+This project was tested on an **_Android_** device and **_Web emulator_**.

+## Additional notes

+In the requirements, it is said that _'Pressing on a deck in the list should generate an animation...'_.
+By default, the _react-native_ navigation library navigates through pages with an animation so I added a particular animation on _Quiz_ page.
+The animation consists of flippling the card to show the question or the answer.